JustinHorn/joyofcode/features.md

-get css effects from the web

-colors for

 ## backlog

-- hacker news break points
-- about page
-- titles bigger
-- opacity on liked vs not liked

-- what is it not?

-- content moderation?

-- load tech stack after

-- have a user profile

-- more secure sign up procedure

-- more secure token saving

-- follow people
-- global and local feed

-- comment projects!

 ## in Queue

-- give some feedback for the posting user that his stuff has been posted!
-- save stuff in localstorage
+break

+- refactor backend 12:00
+- update like symbol - 14:00
+- give projects their individual page
+- give projects a longer description with line-breaks 18:00 today
+- allow users to follow && message each other
+- allow users to check their past behaviour
+- allow users to save projects to their favourite --> this is liked!
+- make a separate tech stack column! - with tech stack
+- give projects a proper description -> draft.js

+-- after this dedicate one hour of each to find users!

 ## do everyday